pirey/mantra/README.md

-#Mantra.js
+#What is Mantra

-This is a simple html5 game engine for learning purpose, and for fun of course.
+Mantra is a simple html5 game engine for learning purpose, and for fun of course.

 #Usage

-Mantra is under development
+This project is under development.